-Whenever HACA decides to terminate a family's assistance because of the family's action or failure to act, HACA will include in its termination notice the VAWA information described in section 16-IX.C of this plan and a form HUD-50066.
+Whenever HACA decides to terminate a family's assistance because of the family's action or failure to act, HACA will include in its termination notice the VAWA information described in section 16-IX.C of this plan.
 HACA will request in writing that a family member wishing to claim protection under VAWA notify HACA within 14 business days.